flarum/docs/guide/admin/forumdescription.md

 On the configuration page to the right, you'll see **Forum Description** with a box underneath to write in, write a few words which generally describe what kind of forum community you are creating then click on **Save Changes**.

-Once you've one that, to the top left of your screen, there will be an arrow pointing to the left as show below:
+Once you've done that, to the top left of your screen, there will be an arrow pointing to the left as show below:

 ![Arrow to Home](http://i.imgur.com/5QJY4fH.gif)